hidyv/credit-risk-classificatio/report-template.md

 The purpose of this analysis was to develop supervised machine learning models that can pridt the credit risk.
 The goal was to leverage dataset of historical lending activity from a peer-to-peer lending services company to create models capable of classifying loans as either healthy  or high-risk of defaulting.
 By accurately identifying high-risk loans, financial institutions can refine their lending strtegies.

-The financial data consists of various variables related to the loans(X)
+The financial data consists of various variables related to the loans
   * Loan size,
   * Interest rate,
   * Borrower's income,